tosiron/jazznet/README.md

 The table below depicts the statistics of the dataset.
 ![image](https://user-images.githubusercontent.com/16122125/171740900-dcdb079c-5d48-4f2e-84de-f6aecb5e16a5.png)

-To make the downloads managable, the data are broken down into multiple tarballs.
+To make the downloads managable, the data are broken down into multiple tarballs if you want to download individual components.

+To download everything, use the `download.py` file.

 ### Metadata
 * [All labels](https://tosiron.com/jazznet/dataset/metadata.tar.gz) (2MB)